The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 Q: Is the glycocalyx only on animal cells?

 A: Mostly, yes.
-Plant cells have a cell wall instead, but many microbes also sport glycocalyx‑like structures (capsules, slime layers) And that's really what it comes down to.
-Took long enough..
+Plant cells have a cell wall instead, but many microbes also sport glycocalyx‑like structures (capsules, slime layers).

 Q: How do I decide which cytoskeletal element to highlight for a specific cell type?